sallysooo/AERO/README.md

 > Automotive Ethernet Real-Time Observer for Anomaly Detection in In-Vehicle Networks

 This repository contains a **modular PyTorch reproduction** of the AERO anomaly-detection pipeline for Automotive Ethernet.
-It implements the full training/evaluation flow described in the paper (autoencoder pretraining → point‑mapper pretrain → criterion point → fine‑tune → threshold selection → per‑attack evaluation), and provides both the paper-faithful original data pipeline and a tsabilized variant(ver2).
+It implements the full training/evaluation flow described in the paper (autoencoder pretraining → point‑mapper pretrain → criterion point → fine‑tune → threshold selection → per‑attack evaluation), and provides both the paper-faithful original data pipeline and a stabilized variant(ver2).

 ---